paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-015-caribbean-basin-economic-recovery.md

 (2) If the President has designated any country as a beneficiary country for purposes of this chapter, he shall not terminate such designation (either by issuing a proclamation for that purpose or by issuing a proclamation which has the effect of terminating such designation) unless, at least sixty days before such termination, he has notified the House of Representatives and the Senate and has notified such country of his intention to terminate such designation, together with the considerations entering into such decision.

-**(b) Countries eligible for designation as beneficiary countries; conditions** In designating countries as “beneficiary countries” under this chapter the President shall consider only the following countries and territories or successor political entities: AnguillaSaint Lucia Antigua and BarbudaSaint Vincent and the Bahamas, The Grenadines BarbadosSuriname BelizeTrinidad and Tobago DominicaCayman Islands GrenadaMontserrat GuyanaNetherlands Antilles HaitiSaint Christopher-Nevis JamaicaTurks and Caicos Islands Virgin Islands, British In addition, the President shall not designate any country a beneficiary country under this chapter—
+**(b) Countries eligible for designation as beneficiary countries; conditions** In designating countries as “beneficiary countries” under this chapter the President shall consider only the following countries and territories or successor political entities: In addition, the President shall not designate any country a beneficiary country under this chapter—

 (1) if such country is a Communist country;